JustinQiong/leetcode-py/README.md

-#### This is my practice solution for algorithm solutions on leetcode
+#### This is my practice repository for algorithm solutions on leetcode